CovEducation/CovEducation/README.md

 ### 🛠️ Build

 #### Development Server
-This will start the live reload servers for both the backend api and the react client.
+This will start the live reload servers for both the back-end API and the react client.
 ```bash
 $ npm start
 ```